The Spit Test

 Hi, My name is Dr. Gina Pritchard

-Over the past 20 years, I have cared for thousands of patients, and the “The Spit Test” is by far one of the best screenings I have ever seen.
-The truth is we all need a healthy oral microbiome, just like we need a healthy gut microbiome.
+Over the past 40 years, I have cared for thousands of patients, and the “The Spit Test” is by far one of the best screenings I have ever seen.
+The truth is we all need a healthy oral biome (or also called microbiome), just like we need a healthy gut biome (also called microbiome).

-Often times dangerous bacteria are hiding in your mouth, even if you have a consistent oral care regimen at home and get excellent check-ups at the dental office.
+Often times dangerous pathogens are hiding in your mouth, even if you have a consistent oral care regimen at home and get excellent check-ups at the dental office.

 The only way to know if your mouth is putting your body at risk is to spit in a tube and send it to the lab.
 Your spit (saliva) will be tested for both “good” and “bad” organisms.